 The full-time MSBA program is a one-year (12 month) program beginning in June and ending in May.
-The part-time MSBA program is a three-year program beginning in August/September.
+The part-time MSBA program is a two-year program beginning in August/September.
 Both MSBA programs have structured lockstep curriculum and are based on a cohort format.
 As such, there is no option to change the duration of either program.

 The MS in Business Analytics program is a STEM-designated degree program.
 STEM-designated programs are those selected by the U.S. Customs & Immigration Services as providing an in-depth curriculum in the fields of Science, Technology, Engineering, and Math (STEM).
 Students graduating from a STEM-designated program have an additional 24 months of Optional Practical Training (OPT), totaling 36 months beyond graduation.
 Please visit the U.S. Immigration and Customs Enforcement website for up to date information about OPT.